-The outer orbit of a change programme does not stay outer because it is unengaged.
-It stays outer because its relationship to the change is a different scale, a different arc, a different orbit entirely - and standard engagement metrics consistently misread that distance as absence.
+The image shows a woman surrounded by rings at scale - large blue arcs below and around her, and small purple rings sparking and multiplying above.
+The outer orbit does not stay outer because it is unengaged.
+It stays outer because its relationship to the change is a different scale, a different arc, a different orbit entirely.

-The outer orbit of a change programme does not look like the center, and it should not.
-When a change programme extends to the departments furthest from where it originated, the ring count increases, the orbit radius expands, and the relationship to the change starts to look different from the outside.
+The outer orbit does not look like the center.
+It should not look like the center.
+When a change program extends to the departments furthest from where it originated, the ring count increases and the orbit radius expands and the relationship to the change looks different from the outside.

 Large arcs